devanshkasaudhan/Yoga-School/README.md

-# Future Ready Talent Internship Program - Yoga School Website Deployment
+# Yoga School Website Deployment

-Welcome to the Future Ready Talent Internship Program project documentation.
 In this project, we have deployed a Yoga School Website on Azure Portal using GitHub as our version control system.
 We have also added a GitHub page to the project.
 This documentation will guide you through the process of deploying the website on Azure and adding the GitHub page.

 ## Project Overview